exoplatform/exo-documentation/docs/Configuration.rst

 is enabled.

-If you disable activities link preview i.e. set the variable ``exo.activity.link.preview.enabled`` to false, links will appears like that on the platform:
+If you disable activities link preview i.e. set the variable ``exo.activity.link.preview.enabled`` to false, activities with links are rendered with the link URL only:

 |image6|